 Return to index page

-Mining and Smelting Non Ferrous Metals
+Mining and smelting Non Ferrous Metals

 Britain was the worlds largest producer on non ferrous metals up to the late nineteenth century when the mines went into rapid decline.
 In the 1860's Cornwall was producing nearly half of all the worlds tin, by the 1930's it was producing only about one percent.
 Copper production in the 1850's was running at over three hundred thousand tons a year, within ten years this was down by a third and twenty years later it was down to less then forty thousand tons a year, precipitating the collapse of the Swansea smelting industry.
 Lead also went into decline in the later nineteenth century but here the fall in production was not so rapid and lead mines continued to operate into the 1970's.